 A dot sequence diagram is a dispersion graph of all the light rays emitted by a point passing through an optical system on the image plane.
 It can approximately represent the energy distribution of the image point and thereby evaluate the imaging quality of the system.

 The quality evaluation indicators of a point-list graph mainly include two characteristic parameters: the geometric maximum radius and the root mean square (RMS) radius.
 The geometric maximum radius is defined as the maximum deviation distance of all ray intersection points on the image plane from the principal ray intersection point.
 This parameter only reflects the maximum value of the system aberration and cannot characterize the concentration of the energy distribution.
-The root mean square radius, by calculating the root mean square deviation of the distance between each intersection point of light rays and the intersection point of the main light rays, can reflect the concentration of light energy and is more suitable for evaluating the actual imaging quality of the system [11]。
+The root mean square radius, by calculating the root mean square deviation of the distance between each intersection point of light rays and the intersection point of the main light rays, can reflect the concentration of light energy and is more suitable for evaluating the actual imaging quality of the system [11].

 A dot plot is a geometric image spot formed when a lens captures an image of a point target.
 The point sequence diagrams of the light rays in each field of view of the static star simulator are shown in Figures 9.